 Daune currently resides in Brooklyn, Connecticut with her husband and Italian Greyhound friend, where she has established a private home studio and works full-time as a portrait artist.
 She is an active member of the International Guild of Realism and the Northeastern Connecticut Art Guild.

-As a portrait artist, I am very much influenced by the figure in its entirety.
-Countless physical and emotional observations factor in, however it is the unseen presence, the fleeting sentiment that is not spoken, that might not be discernibly apparent that draws my interest.
+As a portrait artist, I am very much influenced by the figure in its completeness.
+It is a bit of a provocative mystery to find what lies within the subtleties of facial expression and emotion.
+There are, no doubt, countless physical and emotional observations that factor in, but it is the unseen presence, the fleeting sentiment that is not spoken that is most interesting to me.

-I find a profound commonality in our existence and it's in that moment of hesitation where thought transcends figure that I most want to portray.
-I communicate what I know by hand and what I feel by heart.
+I find both a profound individuality and commonality in our existence.
+It's in that moment of hesitation where thought transcends into the recesses of the heart that I most want to portray.
+It's that moment I hope to communicate what I know by hand and what I feel by heart.
 My expectation is to do more than just imitate what I see but rather, if chance is on my side, be witness to that unspoken voice...